Kortemme-Lab/coupled_moves-tutorial/README.rst

    * ``-coupled_moves::fix_backbone false`` can be set to ``true`` to compare coupled move's performance when the backrub sampling step is skipped.
    * ``-coupled_moves::boltzmann_kt 0.6`` the Boltzmann acceptance temperature
    * ``-coupled_moves::ligand_weight 1.0`` can be set to greater than 1.0 to upweight ligand-protein interactions
+   * ``-coupled_moves::ntrials 20`` is normally set to 1000, meaning 1000 coupled moves trials are attempted

 #.
 Output will be saved in a new directory named ``output``

 Analysis
 --------

-Normally, you would run coupled_moves 20+ times for a single set of inputs in order to generate enough evaluated sequences for infromative output.
-In the interest of time, we have set ``run.py`` to create only one output structure.
+Normally, you would run coupled_moves 20+ times, with many trials, for a single set of inputs in order to generate enough evaluated sequences for informative output.
+In the interest of time, we have set ``run.py`` to create only a few output structures and run for only a few trials.
 You can proceed with the rest of the activity by extracting ``tar -xf example_output.tgz`` in the current folder.

 Python analysis
 ^^^^^^^^^^^^^^^

 Three Python packages are required in order to run the analysis, and can be installed via pip: ``pip install numpy cogent weblogo``

-..
-TODO test this pip install

 Run the analysis script as follows: